3 Practical Reasons Why You Should Keep a Productivity Journal

 • Completed tasks for the day

-Simply gather the corresponding data, and record each piece of information on a daily, or otherwise regular basis.
+Then, simply gather the corresponding data as needed.
+You can then record each piece of information on a daily or weekly basis.

-Now that we’ve discussed what a productivity journal is, let’s move on to why it’s worth keeping a productivity journal in the first place.
+Let’s move on to three key reasons why it’s well worth keeping a productivity journal in the first place.

 There’s a difference between wanting to be more productive and being more productive.

-If you’re serious about filing more papers today than you did yesterday, or responding to more emails than you did last week, you’ll need to monitor your progress.
+If you’re serious about filing more papers today than you did yesterday, you’ll need to monitor your progress.

 Keeping a quantitative record of your accomplishments will allow you to clearly see what and how much you accomplished.